 You will see a list of available tutors for the subjects within the area you choose.
 Go through the list and click on the tutors’ profiles to see what they can offer.
 Once you are ready to hire your tutor, just click on the ‘Book a lesson’ to consult with them.

 Now you have learned all about SPM vs IGCSE in this article.
-It is time for you to choose whether IGCSE or SPM option is the best option for your future undertaking.
+It is time for you to choose whether IGCSE or SPM option is the best option for your future undertaking and what comes after them.
 Good luck and all the best.

 The platform that connects tutors and students